js13kGames/js13kgames.com-legacy/README.md

 js13kgames.com/admin/login              -> admin login interface
-js13kgames.com/admin/submissions        -> list of submissions for the current competition js13kgames.com/admin/submissions/<id>   -> interface to interact with the submission (comment, vote, etc)
+js13kgames.com/admin/submissions        -> list of submissions for the current competition js13kgames.com/admin/submissions/<id>   -> interface to interact with the submission (comment, vote, etc) js13kgames.com/admin/editions           -> list of editions and options to close and delete the active edition js13kgames.com/admin/editions/new       -> open a new edition
 ```

 ## Tech Stack